 • Be passionate about the brands.

-• Be curious about how we work as a huge organisation and how we build powerful relationships with all our customers to deliver market leading results.
+• Be curious about how organisations work and how they build powerful relationships with customers to deliver market leading results.

-• Aim to make a positive difference to our people, the planet, and pets, to be a future force for good.
+• Aim to make a positive difference, to be a future force for good.

 Chloe advises that you reach out to people who are already on the schemes you're interested in.
 'It's useful to hear first-hand their candid experience with the role and culture.'
 She also recommends thinking about the sort of role you're interested in at the end of the scheme as 'it gets you thinking about what skills you want to develop or gain on the programme, and therefore, setting you up for your future role.'